-Regular registered MIT students can apply to receive credit for chemistry courses taken at another college or university by following the procedures outlined below.
+Regular registered MIT students can apply to receive transfer credit for chemistry courses taken at another college or university by following the procedures outlined below.
 Transfer credit will be awarded only when the course taken elsewhere substantially resembles an MIT chemistry subject and when the student receives a grade of at least B (or the equivalent).
 The department may elect to have the student complete a competency exam to receive transfer credit.
-When an application is approved, the student receives credit for the equivalent MIT subject with a grade of "S".
+When an application is approved, the student receives credit for the equivalent MIT subject with a grade of “S”.

-Information for Incoming Students (First-Year Students and Transfer Students)
+Information for Incoming Students (First-Year and Transfer)

-Inquiries Concerning Transfer Credit
+Non-Binding Transfer Credit Opinion

 - A copy of the official transcript from the outside institution showing the final grade (B or higher) for the subject you completed.
 You must arrange to have the transcript sent directly to the MIT Registrar’s Office, and you should then obtain a copy from the Registrar to submit to the Chemistry Department with your application for transfer credit.